Marxsal/Quinoid01/README.md

 **Application to use TiddlyWiki on Android**

 After Android 4.4 (KitKat) the Android permissions and file access model changed.
- This meant that the older Android  (unnamed) application for TiddlyWiki could not always save.
+ This meant that older Android  (unnamed) applications for TiddlyWiki could not always save.
 This project will hopefully work better with the new permissions model.